zofiag/typedoc-plugin-monorepo/README.md

 ### Installing

-Typedoc 0.11 has the ability to discover and load typedoc plugins found in node_modules.
+Typedoc >=0.11 has the ability to discover and load typedoc plugins found in node_modules.
 Simply install the plugin and run typedoc.

 ```
-npm install --save typedoc-plugin-monorepo
+npm install --save @strictsoftware/typedoc-plugin-monorepo
 typedoc
 ```